berserkhmdvhb/MADS-MEDICIMAGE/README.md

 # MADS-MEDICIMAGE
-This repository is dedicated to the group project of the course "Introduction to Deep Learning for Image Analysis and Computer Vision" at the Universeity of Luxembourg
+This repository is dedicated to the group project of the course "Introduction to Deep Learning for Image Analysis and Computer Vision" at the Universeity of Luxembourg.

+# Installation
 ## Installing Cmake
 Choose the [Cmake version](https://cmake.org/download/), and then use it in the `wget` command below